6 – WALT DISNEY: The Father of All Theme Parks

 # 1 – JIM HILL: The Father of Theme Park Blogging

 We must close our list with a look at not just “a” father (to the lovely Alice,) but also “the” father to all of us theme park bloggers.
-That’s right, theme park blogging, the noblest of professions that is right up there with teachers, firemen, and the police strictly in terms of value to society.
+That’s right, theme park blogging, the noblest of professions that is right up there with teachers, firemen, nurses and doctors strictly in terms of value to society.
 While other journalists wasted their time on issues such as politics or sports, Jim Hill was a trailblazer in giving theme parks the attention it deserved.
 Jim’s record on theme park rumors is second to none (he gets some wrong, but gets more right than any dozen other “experts” combined.
 He was telling us about MagicBands years before they came to WDW and was also talking about a film Disney was high on called “The Ice Queen” long before Frozen became a worldwide phenomenon.
 What separates Jim from the pack is that not only he is a world class storyteller on audio, but when he writes an article he fills it with history, humor, and heart (there’s that word again.)

 We’d like to close with a few words from a man who could be considered Jim Hill’s